-At Covington Behavioral Health Hospital, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
+At Covington Behavioral Health, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
 With the help of our center’s dedicated treatment team, it is possible to learn to manage schizophrenia symptoms and live a healthier, happier life.

-Learn more about schizophrenia treatment at Covington Behavioral Health Hospital in St. Tammany Parish
+Learn more about schizophrenia treatment at Covington Behavioral Health in St. Tammany Parish

 Schizophrenia symptoms include hallucinations, incoherent speech, delusions, disorganized behavior, catatonia, and diminished emotional expression.
 Schizophrenia can have a dramatically negative impact on a person’s ability to think clearly and/or tell the difference between reality and hallucinations.
 Schizophrenia is characterized by problems with cognition, mood, and emotional regulation that impair at least one major area of functioning.

-At Covington Behavioral Health Hospital, located in Covington, LA, we understand the impact that schizophrenia can have on an individual’s life, and we have developed programming options to help stabilize individuals at our center who have been dealing with this disorder.
+At Covington Behavioral Health, located in Covington, LA, we understand the impact that schizophrenia can have on an individual’s life, and we have developed programming options to help stabilize individuals at our center who have been dealing with this disorder.

 Helping a loved one get treatment for schizophrenia